School of Business

 Credit Limitation Policy for Non-Business Majors

 Students not admitted to a School of Business major are limited to enrolling in no more than 18 credits of 3000 and 4000 level coursework offered by the School of Business.
-The 18 credit limit applies to all 3000 and 4000 level Business coursework or cross-listed with ACCT, BADM, BUSN, BLAW, FNCE, HCMI, MEM, MENT, MKTG, and OPIM, with the exception of the following course numbers in any department: 3882, 3892, 4881, 4891, 4882, 4892, 4893, and 4899.
-Coursework at the 1000 and 2000-level are not counted toward the 18-credit limit.
+The 18 credit limit applies to all attempted 3000 and 4000 level Business coursework or courses cross-listed with ACCT, BADM, BUSN, BLAW, FNCE, HCMI, MEM, MENT, MKTG, and OPIM, with the exception of the following course numbers in any department: 3882, 3892, 4881, 4891, 4882, 4892, 4893, and 4899.
+Coursework at the 1000 and 2000-level is not counted toward the 18-credit limit.

 Business Minor Limitation Policy